 Deutsche Telekom at a glance

-- Revenue in our Systems Solutions segment decreased year-on-year by 2.9 %, due primarily to the decline in traditional IT infrastructure business, in line with expectations.
+- Revenue in our Systems Solutions segment decreased year-on-year by 4.4 % due primarily to the coronavirus-induced contraction of the IT market.

 EBITDA AL (adjusted for special factors)

-- Adjusted EBITDA AL grew by 8.7 % to EUR 28.3 billion with all operating segments contributing to this positive trend.
-In organic terms, our adjusted EBITDA AL increased by EUR 0.8 billion or 3.0 %.
+- Adjusted EBITDA AL grew by EUR 2.7 billion or 41.3 % from EUR 6.5 billion to EUR 9.2 billion, with all segments contributing to this positive trend.
+Excluding exchange rate effects and changes in the composition of the Group, our adjusted EBITDA AL increased by EUR 0.7 billion or 8.3 %.

-- Adjusted EBITDA AL rose sharply by 11.4 % in our United States segment, primarily as a result of the business combination of T‑Mobile US and Sprint.
-In organic terms, adjusted EBITDA AL grew by 1.9 %, despite negative effects of the initiated withdrawal from the terminal equipment lease model in the United States.
+- Adjusted EBITDA AL rose sharply by 80.6 % in our United States segment, primarily as a result of the business combination of T‑Mobile US and Sprint.
+In organic terms, adjusted EBITDA AL grew by 10.7 % year-on-year.

-- Adjusted EBITDA AL grew substantially in our Group Development segment, by 16.6 %.
-This was driven primarily by revenue growth at T‑Mobile Netherlands and GD Towers, the acquisition of Simpel, and efficient management of costs at T‑Mobile Netherlands.
+- Adjusted EBITDA AL grew substantially in our Group Development segment, by 17.5 %.
+This was driven primarily by revenue growth at T‑Mobile Netherlands and GD Towers, synergies from the acquisition of Tele2 Netherlands, the acquisition of Simpel, and efficient management of costs at T‑Mobile Netherlands.

-- At 35.5 %, the Group’s adjusted EBITDA AL margin remained at the prior-year level.
-The adjusted EBITDA AL margin was 39.9 % in the Germany segment, 36.0 % in the Europe segment, and 34.5 % in the United States segment.
+- At 35.0 %, the Group’s adjusted EBITDA AL margin increased by 2.2 percentage points against the prior-year level.
+The adjusted EBITDA AL margin was 38.8 % in the Germany segment, 34.7 % in the Europe segment, and 34.6 % in the United States segment.

-- EBIT increased by EUR 2.0 billion or 22.6 % year-on-year to EUR 10.7 billion, mainly as a result of the effects described under adjusted EBITDA AL.
+- EBIT increased by EUR 1.0 billion or 40.1 % year-on-year from EUR 2.5 billion to EUR 3.5 billion, mainly as a result of the effects described under adjusted EBITDA AL.

 Cash capex (before spectrum investment)

-- Cash capex (including spectrum investment) increased from EUR 12.9 billion to EUR 21.3 billion.
-Spectrum licenses were purchased for EUR 8.3 billion in the reporting period, in particular FCC mobile licenses at the C-band auction in the United States segment.
-In the prior-year period, FCC mobile licenses had been acquired for a total of EUR 1.0 billion In the United States segment and mobile spectrum licenses in the amount of EUR 0.2 billion in the Europe and Group Development segments.
+- Cash capex (including spectrum investment) increased by EUR 8.7 billion to EUR 12.3 billion.
+Spectrum licenses were purchased for EUR 8.0 billion in the reporting period, in particular FCC mobile licenses at the C-band auction in the United States segment.
+The prior-year period had included EUR 0.2 billion in advance payments for the purchase of FCC mobile licenses.

 Free cash flow AL (before dividend payments and spectrum investment)a

-- Free cash flow AL increased from EUR 5.3 billion to EUR 8.3 billion.
+- Free cash flow AL increased by EUR 1.3 billion from EUR 1.3 billion to EUR 2.6 billion.

-- Apart from the EUR 1.4 billion higher cash capex (before spectrum investment), the increase was partially offset in particular by an advance payment for the lease of sites made by T‑Mobile US in September 2021 and higher net interest payments, mainly as a result of the financial liabilities recognized and the restructuring begun in connection with the acquisition of Sprint, and the related increase in financing.
-Higher income tax payments also had an increasing effect on free cash flow AL.
+- The increase was partially offset by EUR 0.9 billion higher cash capex (before spectrum investment) and in particular by EUR 0.7 billion higher interest payments (net), mainly as a result of the financial liabilities recognized and the restructuring begun in connection with the acquisition of Sprint, and the related increase in financing.
+The EUR 0.1 billion higher income tax payments also had a negative effect.

 For further information, please refer to the section “Development of business in the Group” in the interim Group management report.

-a aBefore interest payments for zero-coupon bonds and before termination of forward-payer swaps at T‑Mobile US in the first nine months of 2020.
+a aBefore interest payments for zero-coupon bonds in the first quarter of 2020.